The Party was relentless,

 everyone looked for a place to stay.

-And in César’s place there was a room before his bedroom, where anyone that could squeeze, could sleep.
+And in our place there was a living room, where anyone that could squeeze, could sleep.

-And you did it with your head over the feet of someone, and,
+It was so cramped that you layed with your head over the feet of someone, and,

 if anyone got up,